 Mortgage prequalification is a way to estimate what you can afford.
 It indicates whether you meet the minimum requirements for a loan and how big of a loan you can get.
 It’s an important step to knowing whether or not you are financially ready to own a home.
 If you are confident with your finances or you have already been prequalified, then you may want to get preapproved instead.

 What is Mortgage Prequalification?

-To get prequalified, you will give the lender some basic information about your debt, income, credit, and assets.
-This will give you a better understanding of how much you’ll be able to borrow.
+To get prequalified, you will give the lender some necessary information about your debt, income, credit, and assets.
+This will provide you with a better understanding of how much you’ll be able to borrow.
 The information you give the lender for the prequalification process is self-reported.
 This means that the lender likely won’t be verifying your information or looking at your credit report.

 What is the Prequalification Calculator?

 Using a prequalification calculator can give you an idea of what to expect before talking to a lender.
 Some of the pieces of information you’ll need to provide include:

 - The loan amount you’re interested in